-While the opening of a new High School in 2018 is good news for the people of Richmond, we note that it will double as a community facility.
+While the opening of a new coeducational High School in 2018 is good news for the people of Richmond, we note that it will double as a community facility.
 The same will apply to the new South Melbourne Primary in Ferrars Street, and can be expected to become a consistent feature of future school design.
-But we can’t help wondering how schools with broad community access will be able to comply with the new Child Safe Standards that came into force on 1 August 2016.
+But we can’t help wondering how schools with broad community access will be able to comply with the Child Safe Standards. [as at November 2018]

 What have we learned from the past?
 Let’s see: